Skip to main content

 Profit

-Price minus cost equalls profits, simple.
+Price minus cost equals profits, simple.

 Price